Republicans are making one last-ditch effort to repeal Obamacare

 Still, some Democrats and progressive activists are nervous that the GOP’s long quest to repeal Obamacare may have one last push left.

-“The risk is getting distracted by the longer-term health care policy discussions when these guys are still rabid to get the ACA,” Senator Chris Murphy, D-Conn. told reporters on Tuesday.
+“The risk is getting distracted by the longer-term health care policy discussions when these guys are still rabid to get the ACA,” Senator Chris Murphy, D-Conn., told reporters on Tuesday, referring to the Affordable Care Act.